drupal-code-builder/drupal-code-builder/README.txt

 $Id$

 Welcome to module_builder.module!
-This is an early prototype of a module designed to help expedite the process of creating custom modules.
+This is a module designed to help expedite the process of creating custom modules.
 Simply fill out the form, select the hooks you want and the script will automatically generate a skeleton module file for you, along with PHPDoc comments and function definitions.